Ayondo four ways: Forex, CFDs, Social Trading, Binary Options.

 1) Platforms and apps

-Ayondo also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.See Ayondo's platforms
+Ayondo also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you are on the move.See Ayondo's platforms Your capital is at risk.

 2) Executing Trades